Dynamic Selection in Algorithmic Decision-making: Self-fulfilling Bias: An Example

 Consider the following special case of our setup.
 Assume that there exist two arms, and between the two arms $\calA=\{1,2\}$, one is the safe arm, having a \emph{known} expected reward that is independent of the covariates, while the other is the risky arm, whose expected reward has an unknown linear dependence on the covariates.
 Further, assume that the covariates are one-dimensional.
 In this simple example, the reward functions are

-It follows that, if $\alpha$ is known and positive, then the optimal policy for the agent is to pull arm~2 if $v> c/\alpha$, and pull arm~1 otherwise.
+It follows that, if $\alpha$ is known and positive, then the oracle policy for the agent is to pull arm~2 if $v> c/\alpha$, and pull arm~1 otherwise.

-However, because $\alpha$ is unknown, the agent needs to estimate its value over time and makes his decisions accordingly.
+However, because $\alpha$ is unknown, the agent needs to estimate its value over time and makes her decisions accordingly.
 In contrast to the standard regression analysis in which data is taken as given, in the dynamic environment considered here, the data used for estimating $\alpha$ is only available when arm~2 is pulled (pulling arm~1 generates noisy observations of $c$, which are irrelevant to $\alpha$).
-Now, suppose the agent uses ordinary least squares (OLS) to estimate $\alpha$ and the estimates converge to a limit, say $\widehat \alpha$.
+Now, suppose the agent uses the ordinary least squares (OLS) method to estimate $\alpha$ and the estimates converge to a limit, say $\widehat \alpha$.
 Then, in the long run,

 Note that given $\widehat \alpha$, the agent's policy in the long run is to pull arm~2 when $v>c/\widehat \alpha$.
 Thus, the conditioning event in equation \eqref{eq:OLS-est} is identical to $\{v_t > c/\widehat\alpha\}$.
-Using the fact that $R_t = \alpha v_t + \epsilon_t$ for arm~2, we have
+Using the fact that $R_t = \alpha v_t + \varepsilon_t$ for arm~2, we have

 It is evident from equation \eqref{eq:bias} that $\widehat{\alpha}$ is a fixed point as it appears on both sides of the equation.
-It also shows that the bias of the estimate, $\widehat\alpha-\alpha$, has an expression that is similar to, but different from, that of the usual OLS bias, which is given by $ \frac{\Cov[v_t, \epsilon_t]}{\Var[v_t]}$.
-We refer to the difference between them, $(\widehat \alpha - \alpha) - \frac{\Cov[v_t, \epsilon_t]}{\Var[v_t]}$, as the \emph{self-fulfilling bias} to reflect that the limit policy of the agent is induced by his limit belief (i.e., the limit estimate $\widehat{\alpha}$), and the limit belief is confirmed by the data generated from the limit policy.
+It also shows that the bias of the estimate, $\widehat\alpha-\alpha$, has an expression that is similar to, but different from, that of the usual OLS bias, which is given by $ \frac{\Cov[v_t, \varepsilon_t]}{\Var[v_t]}$.
+We refer to $\widehat \alpha - \alpha$ as the \emph{self-fulfilling bias} to reflect that the limit policy of the agent is induced by her limit belief (i.e., the limit estimate $\widehat{\alpha}$), and the limit belief is confirmed by the data generated from the limit policy.

-The self-fulfilling bias arises because there are two---rather than one---types of endogeneity problems.
-First, when correlation exists between the noise and the covariates, it directly creates a bias in the estimate in a manner that is similar to the usual OLS bias.
-Second, this bias affects the agent's actions, creating another source of endogeneity, which is essentially a type of bias caused by sample selection.
-Moreover, such sample selection is dynamic because when the policy that determines agent's actions, the estimate of $\alpha$ changes over time.
+To unpack the self-fulfilling bias, note that there are two---rather than one---types of endogeneity problems.
+The first type results from the correlation between the noise and the covariates.
+This directly creates a bias in the estimate in a manner that is similar to the usual OLS bias.
+The second type results from sample selection, which arises because the estimated coefficients affect the actions of the agents.
+This sample selection is dynamic in nature because the policy that determines agent's actions changes over time.